 - Works for newborns up to 18 months.

-This item is both a crib and a play yard.
-It has an adjustable height setting for the mattress, which is moved to the bottom when being used as a play area.
+This item is both a crib and a Pack ‘n Play.
+It has an adjustable height setting for the mattress, which you can move to the bottom to use as a play area.

-At less than 20 pounds, this crib is simple to carry around.
-It comes with a bag for easy storage and transportation.
-It also has wheels, which help you avoid packing up just to move it somewhere else in the house.
+At less than 20 pounds, this crib is easy to carry around.
+It comes with a bag for dust-free storage and transportation.
+It also has wheels, making it easy to move it somewhere else in the house.

-The crib has mesh sides, so you can easily keep an eye on your child when he or she is playing.
+The crib has mesh sides, so you can keep an eye on your child when they’re sleeping or playing.